 - Major investors Schwarzman and Buffet have a stake.
 Institutional investors behind the pipeline include Goldman Sachs and Blackstone Group, which own major stakes in Energy Transfer Partners, and Berkshire Hathaway, which is a major investor in Phillips 66.
 Goldman Sachs is also a major lender to the companies building the pipeline.

 - Regulatory lobbyist also advocates for pipeline.
-Former Senator Mary Landrieu is a paid consultant for Bayou Bridge and is also a lobbyist for the Coastal Protection and Restoration Authority, which must sign off on the pipeline.
+Former Senator Mary Landrieu is a paid consultant for Bayou Bridge and is also a lobbyist for the Coastal Protection and Restoration Authority, which provided a necessary approval for the pipeline.
 Landrieu has received more than $41,000 in campaign donations from Energy Transfer Partners and Phillips 66.

 - LSU published pro-pipeline study while Sunoco director sat on board.
 Scott Angelle, former Louisiana Department of Natural Resources Secretary and Public Service Commissioner, sat on the board of Sunoco Logistics Partners, an owner of Bayou Bridge Pipeline, while he was on the Public Service Commission and while he was on the board of supervisors of Louisiana State University.
 Angelle was named to the Bureau of Safety and Environmental Enforcement at the US Department of Interior in mid-2017.

 - Key regulator has received hundreds of thousands from oil companies.
-Jay Dardenne, who sits on the Louisiana Coastal Protection and Restoration Authority – which must sign off on the pipeline – has received more than $445,000 from oil and gas companies and employees, including Energy Transfer Partners and Phillips 66.
+Jay Dardenne, who sits on the Louisiana Coastal Protection and Restoration Authority, has received more than $445,000 from oil and gas companies and employees, including Energy Transfer Partners and Phillips 66.

 Bayou Bridge Pipeline will be owned by Bayou Bridge LLC, a partnership between Energy Transfer Partners (ETP), with a 60% stake in the project, and Phillips 66, with a 40% stake.